Yoharie: Report from the Trenches (part one)

 The Theramain Health Group administrative offices housed the worst collection of people in the world.
 This was no secret at MSW Benefits, where even the Brandonettes dreaded the call.
 Also, Theramain had once employed Brandon.
 He told Giarma, “You’ve got a special relationship with the guys.
 I’m giving that one to you.”

-This was his friendly way of saying, “Bitch, I’m throwing you in the snake pit.”
+This was his friendly way of saying, “Bitch, I’m gonna throw you in the snake pit.”

 And when she moved to the conference room screen, the Theramen, as she thought of them, took out their phones.
 She put her flash drive into the company-provided laptop (she seriously did not want to set up her own on their wireless, and they’d been dangerously cooperative at this demurral).